City and state officials received notice of a potential claim by the families today from Miler Stern Lawyers, which represents the families.

 14,000+ vacant homes

-The city and state have largely ignored the over 14,000 vacant homes in Baltimore City that pose a hazard not only to firefighters and first responders but to residents.
+The city and state have largely ignored the over 14,000 vacant homes in Baltimore that pose a hazard not only to firefighters and first responders but to residents.
 Many of these homes are unfit for human habitation and threaten the lives of firefighters who are called to extinguish fires.
 205 S. Stricker St. was a condemned vacant property that should not have been standing.

 The city and fire department abolished Code X-Ray, a project launched in 2010 to mark unsafe buildings.
 These marks alerted firefighters to potential dangers in vacant buildings.
 Yet, the program was scrapped nearly a decade ago for unclear reasons and reinstated 10 months after the tragedy on Stricker Street, only after criticism.
 If Code X-Ray was not abolished it could have prevented the deaths of Paul Butrim, Kelsey Sadler, and Kenny Lacayo and the critical injuries to John McMaster.